Consider the graph below comparing the velocity distribution of t... | Channels for Pearson+

 7. Gases Velocity Distributions

-Consider the graph below comparing the velocity distribution of the same molecule at different temperatures.
-Identify which curve represents a lower temperature.
+Consider the graph below comparing the velocity distribution of the same molecule at three different temperatures (25°C, 50°C and 75°C).
+Identify which curve represents the gas at 50°C.

-Consider the graph below comparing the velocity distribution of the same molecule at different temperatures.
-Identify which curve represents a lower temperature.
+Consider the graph below comparing the velocity distribution of the same molecule at three different temperatures (25°C, 50°C and 75°C).
+Identify which curve represents the gas at 50°C.

 ANSWERS OPTIONS